 The risk of wearing a 4-inch powerlifting belt on a small torso is that it digs into your ribcage as you lift.
 This can be quite painful.

-If the distance between the bottom of your ribcage and top of the hip is less than 2.5 inches, then you’ll want to consider a 3-inch powerlifting belt.
+If the distance between the bottom of your ribcage and the top of the hip is less than 2.5 inches, you’ll want to consider a 3-inch powerlifting belt.